Please Read How You Can Help Keep the Encyclopedia Free

 Paternalism is often found in the practices of business and in government regulation of business.
 For example, many businesses require employees to deduct money from their salary for a retirement account; they may also deduct salary money to pay for a life insurance policy.
 If employees do not want these “benefits,” they are not free to reject them.
 Paternalism is here assumed to be an appropriate liberty-limiting principle.
 Another commonplace example comes from the construction industry and the chemical industry.
 If an employee wishes not to wear a particular suit, mask, or other protective device, the company (also the government) will compel it anyway, often (though not always) for paternalistic reasons.

-An ongoing example of paternalism is the restriction of various pictures, literature, or information—often pornography or violent depictions—on the internet, in bookstores, and in video stores.
+An ongoing example of paternalism is the restriction for paternalistic reasons (there might be other reasons as well) of various pictures, literature, or information—often violent depictions—on the internet, in bookstores, and in video stores.
 Customers may wish to purchase or receive information about these products, but paternalism thwarts their preferences.
-Arguments are put forward maintaining that those exposed to pornography will harm themselves by such exposure—for example, pornography might reinforce their emotional problems or render them incapable of love and other distinctively human relationships.
+Arguments are put forward maintaining that those exposed to violent conduct will harm themselves by such exposure—for example, pornography might reinforce their emotional problems or render them incapable of love and other distinctively human relationships.

 A classic problem of paternalism in business ethics derives from the principle of caveat emptor—Latin for “let the buyer beware.”
 This property-law-derived principle is a general principle governing sales: A buyer is responsible for determining any unfitness in a product and is not due any form of refund or exchange unless the seller has actively concealed the unfitness.
 The buyer is free to make the purchase or not make it.
-Paternalistic restrictions on purchasing have the objective that buyers not harm themselves or will not fail to receive benefits that they otherwise might not receive.
-For example, the control of pharmaceutical products and controlled substances–through government policies and licensed pharmacies—has often been justified by appeal to paternalism.
-Many believe that the Food and Drug Administration (FDA) in the U.S. is fundamentally a paternalistic agency.
+Paternalistic restrictions on purchasing have the objective that buyers not harm themselves or not fail to receive benefits that they otherwise might not receive.
+For example, the control and inspection of pharmaceutical products and controlled substances–through government policies and licensed pharmacies—has often been justified by appeal to paternalism.
+Many believe that the Food and Drug Administration (FDA) in the U.S. is fundamentally a paternalistic agency that operates to protect the public even while some members of the public do not approve of the protections afforded.

 Traditionally salespersons have not viewed their obligations of beneficence in this way, but perhaps paternalistic beneficence would be a commendable change of practice?